MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/business-performance-analytics-home-page.md

 ms.application-unique-name: msdyn_BusinessPerformanceAnalytics
 ---

-# About business performance analytics
+# About Business performance analytics

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
-For more information about how to participate in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.
+For more information about how to participate in the public preview for Business performance analytics, contact <bpaquestions@service.microsoft.com>.

 ## Turn data into action to improve business performance